AquaAuma/FishGlob_data/README.md

 2. Clean & homogenize column names following the format described in *standard_formats/fishglob_data_columns.xlsx*
 3. Create missing columns and standardize units using the standard format *standard_formats/fishglob_data_columns.xlsx*
 4. Integrate the cleaned taxonomy by applying the function *clean_taxa()* and apply expert knowledge on taxonomic treatments
-5. Perform quality checks, including the output in the *summary* folder
+5. Perform quality checks, including the output in the *summary* folder and specific QAQC for other surveys detailed in the QAQC folder

 ### Survey data standardization and flags